FDOS/fdisk/README.md

 2 TiB in size using a Master Boot Record (MBR) partition table.

-Please note that the software is targeted at IBM-PC compatible systems running a MS-DOS like operating system and that it has some limitations especially when dealing with newer computers.
+Please note that the software is targeted at IBM-PC compatible systems running a MS-DOS like operating system, and that it has some limitations especially when dealing with newer computers.
 The most significant is that it can not handle disks partitioned by a GUID Partition Table (GPT), which is the default on modern UEFI enabled